 System evolution refers to when the software is being built from the system perspective, typically a layer at a time.
 Business evolution refers to when the software is being driven from the business perspective, that is, slices of demonstrable value.
 If you are going to use MVPs and MBIs, you are somewhat forced to write thin vertical slices of functionality.
 T his is a good thing.
 The difference is in how we go about deciding what functionality to write.
 With MVPs, you are more likely in a discovery mode, whereas with MBIs, the focus is more about value realized.

-Using MVPs, MBIs and MVRs together
+Using MVPs and MBIs together

 Here is what to do.
 Use MVPs when you are trying to discover if something is of value.
 MVPs are therefore used for innovation type products.
 MBIs are increments of value to be realized.
 You should have a good sense of what this value is before even starting the MBI.
 If you don’t, start with an MVP and then move to MBIs.
-MVRs are intended when you are replacing an existing system.

 Note how the distinction of MVP and MBI brings clarity by avoiding overloading the terms.
 In some frameworks, MVP can sometimes mean the first one is for discovery and then after that, “MVP” is no longer for discovery.
 This is confusing.
 Starting with MVP and then going to MBI is much clearer.

 The method of development will necessarily be different for these three types of increments.
 MVPs require short cycles and, probably, small teams.
 MBIs can work well at all scales.
-MVRs can work in a manner like MBIs but are driven by an existing customer market.

 There is a difference in how these are funded.